Emir Kujović

+In the summer of 2025 Kujović returned to Landskrona to coach their U-16 side after previously working in Djurgården’s academy.

 Club career

 Halmstads BK

 Kujović started his career in Superettan and Landskrona BoIS, in 2007 he joined Halmstads BK but was directly loaned out to Falkenbergs FF in Superettan for a year, in 2008 he returned to Halmstads BK and debuted in the first match of the season against Gefle IF (1-0) as a substitute.

 While at Halmstads BK, he played with his older brother Ajsel Kujović, who represented the club between 2006 and 2009.

 Kayserispor

 Kujović was signed by Turkish club Kayserispor in October 2010 on a four-year deal starting in January 2011.
 On 5 January 2011, he scored his first goal for Kayserispor against Ankaragücü.
 In 2013, he also played, on loan, three games with the Elazığspor.

 IFK Norrköping

 On 9 August 2013, Kujović signed a 3.5-year contract with IFK Norrköping where he reunited with former Halmstads BK trainer Janne Andersson.

 Djurgårdens IF

 On 13 August 2019, he signed a 2.5-year contract with Djurgårdens IF.